ashutosh485/news-scrapper/README.md

 # News Scrapper

-Python Script to get full news article from the google search result.
+An scrapper built using python3.6 to get full news article from the google search result.

 ## Prerequisites: